phoenix-games-holding/publishing-platform-team-backend-developer-trial-task/README.md

   }
   ```

 * `increment` increments the current value in the profile.
-Increment can also take negative numbers to decrement the value.
+This command can also take negative numbers to decrement the value.
   ```json
   {
     "userId": "de4310e5-b139-441a-99db-77c9c4a5fada",